lsu-ddem/LSU-Pathways-Main/content/home/demo copy.md

 <!-- [Check out the Markdown files](https://github.com/wowchemy/starter-academic/tree/master/exampleSite) which power the [Academic Demo](https://academic-demo.netlify.app), or [view the showcase](https://wowchemy.com/user-stories/). -->
 <center>

-## LSU Pathways is a program designed for K-12 students in the Louisiana public school system to get hands-on training with STEM subjects in biomedical sciences, computing, digital design and emergent media, and pre-engineering.
+## LSU Pathways is a program designed for K-12 students in the Louisiana public school system to get hands-on training with STEM subjects in healthcare and veterinary sciences, computing and cybersecurity, digital design and emergent media, pre-engineering, and environmental sciences.

 ## LSU partners with schools across the state to prepare teachers, students, and administrative staff for the curriculum.